-A Level Music gives a secure foundation for students wishing to pursue Music at degree level, whether at University or Conservatoire.
+A Level Music gives a secure foundation for students wishing to pursue Music at degree level, whether at university or conservatoire.
+A vast majority of those that study Music go on to study it at prestigious conservatoires and universities each year.